-The aim of the second year is to secure and further develop your ECT's pedagogical knowledge and skills in their subject and/or phase.
-To facilitate this aim, ECT training has been organised into one cycle of development per half term, meaning your ECT will undertake six cycles in total.
-The focus for each cycle is outlined in the following table and the structure of the cycle is outlined beneath that.
+The aim of the second year is to secure and further develop the ECT's pedagogical knowledge and skills in their subject and/or phase.
+ECTs undertake six development cycles over the year.
+The focus for each cycle is outlined in the table to the right.